CSugarPrince/csugarprince.github.io/_posts/2018-12-06-Geocoding_UF_Buildings.md

 *Note: I still had to edit the .csv file in excel and manually fill in address information.
 In addition to that: there were some issues with the csv:*
 + *",,," appeared randomly throughout the csv*
-+ *some of the buildings had commas in them.
++ *some of the building names had commas in them.
 Not good*
 + *the csv has to be saved with utf-8 encoding or else it will not work with QGIS*

 The mapping is pretty straightforward, here are the results: